 Black Tunisians not only suffer from widespread poverty, exclusion in the job market and limited access to higher education, but are also largely absent from politics, media and other areas of public life.
 While underrepresented in Tunisian society, many black Tunisians are readily identifiable and subjected as a result to verbal abuse and even violence.
 In Southern Tunisia the situation is particularly disturbing, as the black community sometimes lives in isolated areas, such as Gosba village.
-A 2016 report revealed the existence of separate buses for black and white students in Sidi Maklouf.
+A 2016 report revealed the existence of separate buses for black and white students in Sidi Maklouf, however it was reported to be a single incident after the outrage it sparked.
 More recently, research by the organization Mnemty found that regions with high concentrations of black students, particularly in the south, tend to be under-resourced in terms of social and health facilities, with higher incidence of non-attendance among black students due to child labour during school hours.
 This situation is ultimately reflected in disproportionate dropout rates in the community that in turn shape their future prospects in employment and public life.

 Another issue many black Tunisians face currently is their conflation with sub-Saharan African migrants, who form a distinct group.
-Having fled various humanitarian crises and conflicts, they transit through North Africa with the intention of continuing to Europe.
-In practice, however, many find themselves living in countries such as Tunisia for protracted periods.
+Some of them flee various humanitarian crises and conflicts and transit through North Africa with the intention of continuing to Europe.
+Others come to Tunisia as university students and workers.
+Regardless of whether they come with the intention to transit or to stay for study and economic reasons, many find themselves living in Tunisia for protracted periods.
 Much of Tunisian society, due to the invisibility of black Tunisians in public life, assume that all black people living in the country are of sub-Saharan origin, making it even harder for black Tunisians to be recognized.